bensmithett/dragster/README.md

 Dragster works in latest stable Chrome, Firefox, Safari & Opera.
 It does nothing at all in IE 7-10 (IE [doesn't support DOM event constructors](http://www.2ality.com/2013/06/triggering-events.html)).

+@catmanjan maintains a [jQuery plugin version](https://github.com/catmanjan/jquery-dragster) of Dragster if you'd like better cross browser support.

 ## Setup

 Just include Dragster in your app, then bootstrap your dropzone elements with Dragster so they can start emitting `dragster:` events.